padmaja-kulkarni/active_perception/mask_rcnn_ros/README.md

-# The ROS Package of Mask R-CNN for Capsicum Detection and Segmentation
+# The ROS Package of Mask R-CNN for Object Detection and Segmentation

 This is a ROS package of [Mask R-CNN](https://arxiv.org/abs/1703.06870) algorithm for object detection and segmentation.